hynek/hatch-fancy-pypi-readme/README.md

 build-backend = "hatchling.build"
 ```

-Next, you must tell the build system that your readme is dynamic by adding it to the `project.dynamic` list:
+Next, you tell the build system that your readme is dynamic by adding it to the `project.dynamic` list:

 ```toml
 [project]